 CMT continues to monitor the progress of all the corporate projects through the Programme Board.
 None of the live projects were risk RAG rated 'red', and no significant issues were raised by the Project Sponsors and Project Managers.
-Two of the corporate projects are just starting - Customer Digital Strategy and Future Health and Leisure Facilities and PIDs will be developed for each.
-All projects are on track at quarter 3 and within budget or will be within anticipated budget by project completion.
+Two of the corporate projects have not yet started - Customer Digital Strategy and Future Health and Leisure Facilities.
+All projects are on track at quarter 2 and within budget or will be within anticipated budget by project completion.